shivamshende/React-contextAPI-and-Auth0/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for the full license text.
+See the [LICENSE](LICENSE) file for the full license text.

 ### About the License

-The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute this software, subject to the conditions stated in the [LICENSE.md](LICENSE.md) file.
+The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute this software, subject to the conditions stated in the [LICENSE](LICENSE) file.

 ### How to Contribute